MileHacker Logo

 • The town becomes very quiet, almost a ghost town, during winter.

-• Public transport schedules are significantly reduced during low season, with many routes suspended.
+• Public transit timetables are significantly reduced during low season, having lots of routes suspended.

 • Many luxury properties and amenities operate only during the peak summer months.